abdullahbf/MechaCar_Statistical_Analysis/README.md

 ### Statistical test:

-One Way Analysis of Variance (ANOVA) Test
+One-Way Analysis of Variance (ANOVA) Test

 We can test the means of a single dependent variable across a single independent variable with multiple groups (fuel efficiency or safety rating in this case).